 It makes sense to reduce the interest rate and payment and reward upside down home owners who are current on their mortgage.

-So what has changed with HARP?
-The Federal Housing Finance Agency (FHFHA) just eliminated the 125% LTV cap, amongst many other changes.
+The Federal Housing Finance Agency (FHFHA) just eliminated the 125% LTV cap, among many other changes.
 This may result in a refi free-for-all if your current loan is owned or securitized by Fannie Mae or Freddie Mac. (act now before mortgage rates go up)

 Why would mortgage lenders actually offer a refinance loan to a borrower who’s mortgage and home value is way upside down in value….like 150% – 190% LTV?
 Isn’t that risky?
 Not so risky for an approved HARP lender/broker anymore.
 FHFHA has stripped Fannie Mae & Freddie Mac’s ability to force the lender to ‘buy back’ the loan if the borrower defaults or goes into foreclosure (other than mortgage fraud…so don’t do that).